saltzm/xlang/README.md

 let x = 23 // int
 let x = 2.3 // double
 let x = FnReturningFoo() // Foo
+// All blocks of { } are expressions that can return something
+// TODO: type inference needs to work for this, which means it
+// needs to work for functions as well... let x = {
+   let a = 5
+   let b = 10
+   a + b
+}

 // Struct creation requires type specifier let my_struct : MyStruct = ("hello", "world")